 5.20.
 The government or regulatory body is responsible for establishing the dose constraint to be used in the optimization of the protection of the public during normal operation.
 The dose constraint for each particular source is intended, among other things, to ensure that the sum of doses from planned operations for all sources under control remains within the dose limit.
-In specifying the dose constraint, local, regional and global sources may be considered.
+In specifying the dose constraint, local and regional sources may be considered.

 5.21.
-The dose constraint for public exposure resulting from radioactive discharges to the environment should be a source related value with account taken of the doses from planned operations of all sources under control.
-It should be specified to serve as a boundary in specifying the range of options in optimization of protection and safety.
+The dose constraint for public exposure resulting from radioactive discharges to the environment is a source related value with account taken of the doses from planned operations of all sources under control.
+It should be specified to serve as a starting point for the procedure for optimisation protection and safety.

 5.22.
-The dose constraint should be expressed in terms of annual effective dose and should be below the limit set for the effective dose of 1 mSv per year, and higher than the level of dose which could be considered for exemption.
-Therefore, dose constraints are likely to fall within the range of $\sim 0.1-1$ mSv per year [7].
+The dose constraint, set for a single source, should be expressed in terms of annual effective dose; it should be below the limit set for the effective dose from all regulated sources of 1 mSv per year, and higher than the level of dose which could be considered for exemption, e.g of the order of 10 μ Sv in a year [2].
+Therefore, in practical terms, dose constraints are likely to fall within the range of 0.1-1 mSv per year [7].

 5.23.
-The regulatory body should specify the dose constraint taking into account the expected typical public exposure conditions related to the practice under consideration, for example, possible contributions from other sources at the local and regional level, present and in the future.
+The government or regulatory body should specify the dose constraint taking into account the expected typical public exposure conditions related to the practice under consideration, for example, possible contributions from other sources at the local and regional level, present and foreseeable in the future.

 5.24.
-Dose constraints should be used prospectively and should not be regarded as limits to be applied during facility operation.
+Dose constraints should be used for the optimization through prospective assessment and should not be regarded as limits to be applied during facility operation.